smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Slider/index.md

 let footers = ["Footer 1", "Footer 2", "Footer 3"]

-// Create a slider with number of ticks, starting position 'tick number', a header message, and an optional footer array, and a timeout of 30 seconds let slider =  SDLSlider(numTicks: 3, position: 1, sliderHeader: "This is a Header", sliderFooters: footers, timeout: 30000) manager.send(request: slider, responseHandler: { (req, res, err) in
+// Create a slider with number of ticks, starting position 'tick number', a header message, and an optional footer array, and a timeout of 30 seconds let slider =  SDLSlider(numTicks: 3, position: 1, sliderHeader: "This is a Header", sliderFooters: footers, timeout: 30000, cancelID: 45) manager.send(request: slider, responseHandler: { (req, res, err) in
     // Create a SDLSlider response object from the handler response guard let response = res as?
 SDLSliderResponse, response.resultCode == .success, let position = response.sliderPosition.intValue else { return }